 Our Pure-Vu System and the procedure to cleanse the colon in preparation for colonoscopy are not currently separately reimbursable through private or governmental third-party payors in any country.
 Significant uncertainty exists as to whether coverage and separate reimbursement of the Pure-Vu System will develop; but we sought new technology payments from Medicare under the hospital Inpatient and Outpatient Prospective Payment Systems and were denied in 2021.
 We intend to seek separate reimbursement for future versions of the system through private or governmental third-party payors in the future.
 In both the United States and foreign markets, our ability to commercialize the Pure-Vu System successfully, and to attract commercialization partners for the Pure-Vu System, depends in part on the availability of adequate coverage and reimbursement from third-party payors, including, in the United States, governmental payors such as the Medicare and Medicaid programs, managed care organizations, and private health insurers.
 Medicare is a federally funded program managed by the CMS, through local contractors that administer coverage and reimbursement for certain healthcare items and services furnished to the elderly and disabled.
 Medicaid is an insurance program for certain categories of patients whose income and assets fall below state defined levels and who are otherwise uninsured, and it is both federally and state funded and managed by each state.
 The federal government sets general guidelines for Medicaid and each state creates specific regulations or other guidelines that govern its individual program.
 Each payor, whether governmental or private, has its own process and standards for determining whether it will cover and reimburse a procedure or particular product.
 Private payors often rely on the lead of the governmental payors in rendering coverage and reimbursement determinations.
-Therefore, achieving favorable Medicare coverage and adequate reimbursement for such product and for the procedures in which such
+Therefore, achieving favorable Medicare coverage and reimbursement is usually a significant gating issue for successful introduction of a new product.
+The competitive position of the Pure-Vu System will depend, in part, upon the extent of coverage and adequate reimbursement for such product and for the procedures in which such product is used.
+Prices at which we or our customers seek reimbursement for the Pure-Vu System can be subject to challenge, reduction or denial by the government and other payors.